FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/account.md

 ## Account address calculation

 The account address of FISCO BCOS is calculated by the ECDSA public key.
-The hexadecimal of ECDSA public key represents the calculation of keccak-256sum hash, and the hexadecimal of the last 20 bytes of the calculaiton result is taken as the account address.
+The hexadecimal of ECDSA public key represents the calculation of keccak-256sum hash, and the hexadecimal of the last 20 bytes of the calculation result is taken as the account address.
 Each byte requires two hexadecimal to represent, so the length of account address is 40.
 FISCO BCOS's account address is compatible with Ethereum.

 Note: keccak-256sum is different from `SHA3`.
 For details to refer to [here](https://ethereum.stackexchange.com/questions/550/which-cryptographic-hash-function-does-ethereum-use).